 The two images below are the exciter PCB component and solder sides prior to the components being placed and soldered.
 The exciter is partly based on a commercial two-way radio design form the late nineteen seventies.
 It comprises the FM modulator and the 144 - 144 MHz RF amplifier stages including band-pass filtering prior to the final amplifier.
 All but one of the PC boards in this project were made using the toner transfer method.

 The exciter amplifies the +6dBm signal from the synthesiser output to approximately +17dBm and provides bandpass filtering prior to the final amplifier stage, an 80 Watt Mitsubishi broadband amplifier.
-The filter circuits are centred on 146 MHz plus and minus 2.0 MHz.
-This adequately covers the FM portion of the Australian 2 Metre band.
+The filter circuits are centred on 146 MHz plus and minus 1.5 MHz.
+This just covers the FM portion of the Australian 2 Metre band.